-While PC elicited during the primary immune response can secrete large amounts of antibodies, their lifespans are heterogenous and, contrary to the previous assumption that PC are long-lived, likely fall on a continuum with possibly only a fraction of them surviving long-term [4, 5].
-The antibody molecules they secrete are also relatively short-lived in the body and possess half-lives of several weeks, at best (see Note 5).
-Thus, serum antibodies that are detected at any one time have been recently produced and, therefore, the maintenance of serum antibody levels depends on constant active replenishment by PC.
-Such antibodies in bodily fluids and their cell-bound variants (see Notes 5-7) constitute the first wall of the adaptive humoral immune defense since they are already present prior to antigen reencounter.
+While PC elicited during the primary immune response can secrete large amounts of antibodies, their lifespans are heterogenous and, contrary to the previous assumption that PC are long-lived, likely fall on a continuum with possibly only a fraction of them surviving long term [4,5].
+The antibody molecules they secrete are also relatively short-lived in the body and possess half-lives of several weeks, at best (Note 5).
+Thus, serum antibodies that are detected at any one time have been recently produced, and therefore the maintenance of serum antibody levels depends on constant active replenishment by PC.
+Such antibodies in bodily fluids and their cell-bound variants (Notes 5-7) constitute the first wall of the adaptive humoral immune defense since they are already present prior to antigen reencounter.
 Such antibodies (IgA and IgM) are transported across the mucosa and can confer instant host protection by preventing entry of the pathogen/antigen into the body.
-If the offending pathogen/antigen succeeds in crossing this interface and gains access into the body, preformed antibodies (IgG and IgM) already present in serum can still confer protection through direct neutralization.
-Serum antibodies also possess precipitating, opsonizing, and complement activating activity to further combat the dissemination of the pathogen/antigen.
-Preformed antibodies can additionally initiate inflammatory reactions through their interactions with Ig-binding receptors expressed on various immune cell populations (IgE, IgG, or IgM).
+If the offending pathogen/antigen succeeds in crossing this interface and gains access into the body, pre-formed antibodies (IgG and IgM) already present in serum can still confer protection through direct neutralization.
+Serum antibodies also possess precipitating, opsonizing, and complement activating activity to further combat dissemination of the pathogen/antigen.
+Pre-formed antibodies can additionally initiate inflammatory reactions through their interactions with Ig-binding receptors expressed on various immune cell populations (IgE, IgG or IgM).

 Many times, however, the first wall of adaptive humoral immune defense fails to prevent reinfection.
 Such is the case when antibody levels either decline to sub-protective levels, or when antigenic viral variants are encountered that evade neutralization, as evidenced, e.g., in the recent COVID pandemic.
-Boosting the levels of specific antibodies that were already established through infection or vaccination against the previously circulating virus strain, the "homotype," will not confer sterilizing immunity against a newly emerging antigenic variant strain, the "heterotype."
-In this case, B{mem} provide the second wall of adaptive humoral immune defense.
-Within the B{mem} pool established during a preceding immune response, BCR specificities possessing a reduced affinity for the homotypic virus/antigen will be present that, by chance, have an increased affinity for the variant, heterotypic virus/antigen.
-As such, heterotypic antigen-reactive B{mem} occur at higher frequencies than would occur within a B cell repertoire that is naive to the homotypic virus/antigen; moreover, as such B{mem} have already undergone immunoglobulin (Ig) class switch recombination (CSR), they can readily engage into faster and more efficient recall responses, including potential reentry into a GC for acquisition of further affinity-enhancing SHM.
-While this B{mem}-based second wall of adaptive humoral immunity is not able to prevent infection with a heterotypic virus, it still mediates immune protection against it by enabling the host to rapidly mount a secondarytype immune response at the first encounter with a heterotypic virus.
+Boosting the levels of specific antibodies that were already established through infection or vaccination against the previously circulating virus strain, the "homotype", will not confer sterilizing immunity against a newly emerging antigenic variant strain, the "heterotype".
+In this case, Bmem provide the second wall of adaptive humoral immune defense.
+Within the Bmem pool established during a preceding immune response, BCR specificities possessing a reduced affinity for the homotypic virus/antigen will be present that, by chance, have an increased affinity for the variant, heterotypic virus/antigen.
+As such heterotypic antigen-reactive Bmem occur at higher frequencies than would occur within a B cell repertoire that is naïve to the homotypic virus/antigen; moreover, as such Bmem have already undergone immunoglobulin (Ig) class switch recombination (CSR), they can readily engage into faster and more efficient recall responses, including potential re-entry into a GC for acquisition of further affinityenhancing SHM.
+While this Bmem-based second wall of adaptive humoral immunity is not able to prevent infection with a heterotypic virus, it still mediates immune protection against it by enabling the host to rapidly mount a secondary-type immune response at the first encounter of a heterotypic virus.

-Studying antigen-specific serum antibodies vs. $B{\rm mem}$, therefore, provides fundamentally different information on adaptive humoral immunity.
+Studying antigen-specific serum antibodies vs. Bmem, therefore, provides fundamentally different information on adaptive humoral immunity.
 The former reflects only on the past remnants of previously established, still deployable, but passive, and fading immunological memory.
-In contrast, studies of $B{\rm mem}$ provide insights into the ability of an individual to actively mount secondary immune responses against homo- and/or heterotypic antigens.
-Thus, studying $B{\rm mem}$ permits one to take a glance into the future.
+In contrast, studies of Bmem provide insights into the ability of an individual to actively mount secondary immune responses against homo- and/or heterotypic antigens.
+Thus, studying Bmem permits one to take a glance into the future.